 - Provide crisis management: provide therapeutic support and intervention in time of crisis and develop a crisis relapse prevention plan.

 - Clinical Supervision: Actively participate in routine (minimum of monthly) Clinical Supervision meetings to review the treatment plan, determine appropriate level of care, evaluate ongoing medical necessity, and explore/implement recommendations per care reviewed.
-Complete chart audit worksheets to track the documentation contract/accreditation requirements.
+Complete chart audit worksheets to track the documentation requirements.

-- Competency in diagnostics and treatment options: Be knowledgeable on diagnostics and medications, including treatment options, reasons for taking the medications, possible complications/side effects,
+- Competency in diagnostics and treatment options: Be knowledgeable on diagnostics and medications, including treatment options, reasons for taking the medications, possible complications/side effects, etc.

 - Client-centered approach that focuses on exploring and resolving ambivalence and centers on motivational processes within the individual that facilitates change that includes identification, examination, and resolution of ambivalence about changing behavior.

-- Use of Motivational Interviewing skills and approach that focuses on building rapport between caseworker and participant that encourages participant autonomy that evokes change.
+- Use of Motivational Interviewing skills and approach that focuses on building rapport between staff and participant that encourages participant autonomy that evokes change.
 Change is supported in a manner congruent with the participant’s own values and concerns and Recovery Vision.